syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Validation.md

-> _Note: GridColumn.GridValidationMode takes higher priority that its behavior overrides SfDataGrid behavior._
+N> GridColumn.GridValidationMode takes higher priority that its behavior overrides SfDataGrid behavior._

 .
 The following are different approaches to validate errors on data.